• Skip to primary navigation

 Variations

-Hoppin' John is often made with sliced beef sausage or Kielbasa.
-Simply add the sliced sausage link to the stockpot and cook until brown.
+You can change up this recipe however you like!
+Southern Hoppin’ John is often made with sliced beef sausage or Kielbasa.
+Simply add the sliced sausage link to the stockpot midway through the cooking process.

 Another version is to give Hoppin' John a little Mexican flair with the addition of a can of Rotel™ tomatoes (diced tomatoes and green chiles)!